Raymond T. Baker: Personal life

-On June 12, 1918, he married Margaret (née Emerson) Vanderbilt (1886–1960) at Homewood in Lenox, Massachusetts.
+On June 12, 1918, he married Margaret Emerson Vanderbilt (1886–1960) at Homewood in Lenox, Massachusetts.
 Margaret, the daughter and heiress of Isaac Edward Emerson (the "Bromo-Seltzer King") was the widow of Alfred Gwynne Vanderbilt, who died aboard the RMS Lusitania.
 At the wedding, his best man was U.S. Senator Key Pittman.
 Before their divorce on October 1, 1928 in Reno after a decade of marriage, they were the parents of: